 Obviously, the more electrical accessories you turn off, the further you can drive the car.

 Reserve Capacity was originally used to give an indication of the capacity of the battery if the then charging system (dynamo) failed and the duration of driving time left after charging warning light first appeared.
-With the greater dependability of modern vehicle charging systems the direct usefulness of reserve
+With the greater dependability of modern vehicle charging systems the direct usefulness of reserve capacity to the automotive user has dropped, but does show the relative drop off in battery performance as the discharge current is increased.

 The Ampere-Hour Capacity measures the total amount of electricity stored in a battery.